jrmdev/Tools/ttmgr/README.md

 TTMGR - Transparent Tunnel Manager
 ==================================

-TTMR is a python script aimed at simplifying management of transparent tunnels.
-It allows to transparently redirect network streams over a proxy.
-It transparently proxifies outgoing streams from your machine, adding proxy support for any host:port couple for application that don't have proxy support.
+TTMGR is a python script aimed at simplifying management of transparent tunnels.
+It allows to transparently redirect TCP sessions over a proxy.
+It transparently proxifies outgoing TCP streams from your machine, adding proxy support for any host:port couple for applications that don't have proxy support.

 It makes use of iptables and socat and runs under Linux.

 To use it, your user must have permission to run iptables through sudo.
 As root, run the following command prior to using ttmgr:

-	echo "$USER ALL=NOPASSWD: /sbin/iptables" >> /etc/sudoers
+	echo "<USER> ALL=NOPASSWD: /sbin/iptables" >> /etc/sudoers

 Example usage
 -------------

-Suppose you have a thin/thick client connecting to *https://accounts.google.com* without proxy support. you may use ttgr as follows to perform *man-in-the-middle* using an http interception proxy.
+Suppose you have a thin/thick client connecting to *https://accounts.google.com* without proxy support. you may use ttmgr as follows to perform *man-in-the-middle* using an http interception proxy, or simply to give it network access.

 - Create a proxy configuration
 - Enable usage of this proxy